-If you’d like to be a part of our community here at KristiWoods.net, you’re invited.
+If you’d like to receive access to an even larger Subscriber Library of free printables, you’re invited.
 Simply subscribe by clicking on the graphic below.
 You’ll receive access to free prayer printables, professions based on Scripture, ministry downloads, and other faith tools.
 You’ll receive regular emails encouragement and find tools to help you, ones supporting these 5 Ways to Grow Your Faith Today.